Located on Florida’s east coast, Port Canaveral is the closest cruise port to Orlando and its world-class theme parks

-Another option is a ride share service, such as Uber or Lyft.
+Another option is a ridesharing service, such as Uber or Lyft.
 If you’re flying into Orlando, the ride to Port Canaveral will cost approximately $60-$80 one way (depending on traffic).

-However, if you are splitting the fare with others in your party, the per-person rate can be reasonable.
-Compare the price to that of a shuttle; it sometimes works out cheaper, plus it’ll only be your party in the vehicle.
+However, if you split the fare with others in your party, the per-person rate can be reasonable.
+Compare the price to that of a shuttle; it sometimes works out cheaper, plus it’ll only be your group in the vehicle.

 How Far Is Port Canaveral From the Orlando Airport?

 Port Canaveral is approximately a 45-minute car ride from Orlando International Airport (MCO).

 Additionally, at an hour away from Port Canaveral, the Sanford International Airport (SFB) often has excellent prices with discount carrier Allegiant Air.

 Tip: If you’re flying a low-cost carrier such as Allegiant, Spirit, or Frontier, be sure to account for the baggage fees.
 The airfare can be as little as $19, but you’ll pay extra for both carry-on and checked luggage.

 Port Canaveral Parking Options

 The cruise pier lots aren’t your only option.
 There are several companies, all within one to 10 miles from the port, which offer secured lots and roundtrip transportation to the piers.

 These include Cruisetime Parking, Go Port, Park N Cruise, and Canaveral Cruise Parking.
-Each of these park-and-ride lots ranges in price from $6.95 to $10.95 per day, and sometimes have specials and discounts available.
+Each of these park-and-ride lots ranges in price from $6.95 to $10.95 per day and sometimes has specials and discounts available.

 Closer to the port at only two miles away is Park Port Canaveral, which advertises a standard rate of $10.95 per day.

 When Should I Arrive at the Cruise Port?

 When you have paid your final deposit for your cruise, you will either be assigned or choose a boarding time during the online check-in process.
 It is best to arrive at the port around 30 minutes prior to your boarding time.

 This will give you ample time to find a parking spot (if driving), check any luggage, and then go through the security and health screenings.